Nam-Hai/Waterflow/README.md

 # Connect your smooth scroll

 Waterflow reset the scroll after each page transitions.
 But if you use a smooth scroll, like Lenis or Locomotive Scroll, this might create conflict.
-To prevent this, you can connect your smooth scroll to `FlowProvider`
+To prevent this, you can connect your smooth scroll to `FlowProvider`.

 ### Example for Lenis
 ``` ts